-Are you looking to download WordPress to create your website?
+Are you looking to download WordPress and create your website?

 WordPress is an open-source project, and you can download it for free.
 Although many web hosting providers now install WordPress for you automatically, you can always download and install it manually on your own server or computer.

-In this article, we’ll show you how to download WordPress for free, as well as what you need to do next to get it installed.
+In this article, we will show you how to download WordPress for free, as well as what you need to do next to get it installed.

 Why Is WordPress Freely Downloadable?